madebymany/bigbird/README.md

 ## Change log

+**0.3.0**
+- Added underscore and eventable as dependencies
+- Removed tiny pub sub in favour of eventable

 **0.2.0**
 - Tidied up initializer
 - More compatible with other DOM libraries (although still relies on Tiny Pub Sub)